»High Availability Installation

 - HTTPS listener with valid TLS certificate for the domain it's serving or TLS passthrough

-- Health check port should use :9200 with TCP protocol
+- Health checks should use TCP port 9200

 When running Boundary controller as a service we recommend storing the file at